hola-soy-milk/hola-soy-milk/README.md

 - [Granting user read/write permissions to a USB device in Ubuntu Linux on boot](https://ramonh.dev/2020/09/22/usb-device-linux-startup/)
 - [Running a learn together coding group remotely](https://ramonh.dev/2020/06/13/study-group-online/)
 <!-- BLOG-POST-LIST:END -->

+I love playing videogames and talking about them!

 Also: